 The Community Rehabilitation Provider must provide an invoice, written documentation that the consumer/client has retained job for 30, 60, or 90 days, to include:

-- 1) consumer/client satisfaction with the job - 2) employer satisfaction with the consumer's/client's work performance - 3) verification of hours worked and wages paid - 4) need for accommodation or other individualized assistance to facilitate employment stability
+- a. consumer/client satisfaction with the job - b. employer satisfaction with the consumer's/client's work performance - c. verification of hours worked and wages paid - d. need for accommodation or other individualized assistance to facilitate employment stability